AliMayya/CarDefectDetection/README.md

 2. Annotate dataset:
    We utilize LabelImg to annotate images using bounding boxes.
         labelImg . classes.txt
+   Dataset images and labels are located in Dataset.rar file

-3. Save images and Labels into two separate folders ("Images", "Labels")
+4. Save images and Labels into two separate folders ("Images", "Labels")

-4. Create YOLOV8 core model
+6. Create YOLOV8 core model

-5. Train model using the training set and apply the augmentation operations during training
+8. Train model using the training set and apply the augmentation operations during training

-6. Evaluate the trained model using both validation and test sets
+10. Evaluate the trained model using both validation and test sets

 **Model creation, training, and evaluation code**
 Code file: CarDefectsDetectionYOLOV8.ipynb